oleggromov/html-scaffold/README.md

 	$ git clone git@github.com:oleggromov/html-scaffold.git .

-This will create the following directory structure and files:
+This will create the following directory structure and files.
+Contents of css/ and js/ directories and index.html will be overwritten each time you exec grunt.

 	blocks/
 		layout/